PX4/PX4-user_guide/en/peripherals/dshot.md

 Enable DShot with the [DSHOT_CONFIG](../advanced_config/parameter_reference.md#DSHOT_CONFIG) parameter (if the parameter does not exist, the board does not support DShot).

-DShot comes with different speed options: *DShot150*, *DShot300*, *DShot600* and *DShot1200*, where the number indicates the speed in bits per second.
+DShot comes with different speed options: *DShot150*, *DShot300*, *DShot600* and *DShot1200*, where the number indicates the speed in kilo-bits/second.
 You should set the parameter to the highest speed supported by your ESC (according to its datasheet) and then reboot the vehicle.

 Then connect the battery and arm the vehicle.